Lars Sullivan

 Dylan Miley (born July 6, 1988) is an American retired professional wrestler best known for his time in WWE under the ring name Lars Sullivan.
 He joined WWE in 2013 and spent several years training at the WWE Performance Center before making his debut on the NXT brand in April 2017.
 He made his main roster debut on Raw in April 2019, before being moved to SmackDown later that month.
-Following a tenure plagued by injuries, mental issues, and the resurfacing of controversial online posts, he requested and was granted his release from WWE in early 2021.
+Following a tenure plagued by injuries, mental health issues, and the resurfacing of controversial online posts, he requested and was granted his release from WWE in early 2021.

 Professional wrestling career

-WWE (2013–2021)

-Miley was reported to the WWE Performance Center by October 2014.
+Miley reported to the WWE Performance Center by October 2014.
 He wrestled his first recorded match on March 29, 2015, defeating Marcus Louis in a showcase match at WrestleMania Axxess.
 He then made sporadic appearances at NXT live events over the following two years.
 Miley made his television debut on the April 12, 2017 episode of NXT under his real name, teaming with Michael Blais in a loss to DIY.
 Following the match, Miley attacked Blais.
 In May 2017, he adopted the ring name Lars Sullivan.

 After several similar tag team appearances which resulted in him attacking his partner, Sullivan made his first appearance as a singles performer on the August 23 episode of NXT, attacking No Way Jose before a scheduled match.
 His first televised singles match and victory took place on the September 6 episode of NXT, defeating three jobbers in a three-on-one handicap match.
 Following weeks of squash matches, Sullivan defeated Kassius Ohno at NXT TakeOver: WarGames on November 18, 2017.
 In December, he competed in a tournament to determine NXT Champion Andrade Cien Almas' opponent for NXT TakeOver: Philadelphia that was won by Johnny Gargano.
 At NXT TakeOver: New Orleans on April 7, 2018, Sullivan took part in a six-man ladder match for the NXT North American Championship, which was won by Adam Cole.
 Sullivan wrestled his final televised NXT match on June 16, 2018 at NXT TakeOver: Chicago II, unsuccessfully challenging NXT Champion Aleister Black; the loss marked his first pinfall defeat in NXT.